 - Worksite Safety Analysis

 In order to solve a safety problem, you need to know what the problem is.
 The worksite safety analysis intends to discover and identify any hazards or safety issues in the workplace.
-Initially, conduct a comprehensive, baseline worksite safety analysis that identifies any problem areas.
+Initially, conduct a comprehensive baseline worksite safety analysis that identifies any problem areas.
 After that, routine surveys of workplace safety should be done on a regular basis, like once a month or once a quarter.
 These routine surveys serve to continually identify any new or potential hazards on the worksite.
 Safety analysis is an ongoing project within the safety program.

 - Hazard Prevention and Control

 Using the information gathered from the worksite safety analysis, managers and employees should work together to decide and implement the best methods for eliminating or mitigating the effects of a safety hazard.
 There are two primary ways of dealing with a safety hazard.
 The first, and most effective option, is elimination.
 Removing the hazard from the work environment or a specific task is the best way to keep employees safe.
-Elimination may not always be an option though.
+Elimination may not always be an option, though.

 The second way to handle a safety hazard is through control.
 Control lessens the exposure of the hazard to employees.
 Decreasing the amount of time needed in a certain area of the work site, using more efficient equipment, or providing personal protective equipment (PPE) are all examples of hazard control.
-Regular inspections ensure that hazard controls are working and employees are following safety policies.
+Regular inspections ensure that hazard controls are working and employees follow safety policies.

 - Safety and Health Training